 Cats at Play: the body language of mutual social play

 In mutual social play, there should not be much vocalization such growling or hissing; claws are generally sheathed and biting is gentle, without intent to injure.
 There are lots of pauses.
+Play starts with an invitation and ends by mutual consent.

 Invitation to play